 DRM Does Not Prevent/Reduce the Illegal Use of Copyrighted Works

 Finally, there is no good reason to believe that DRM protection reduces the illegal distribution and use of digital media content.
 DRM systems have been in prevalent use globally for at least 15 years.
 Yet, digital piracy has not died.
-While subscription based services that also employ DRM protections - like Netflix, Spotify, and their competitors - have significantly decreased the demand for pirated content in their respective industries for a certain amount of time, this effect was caused by the entirety of the new user experience that they offered on their platforms.
+While subscription based services that also employ DRM protections - like Netflix, Spotify, and their competitors - have significantly decreased the demand for pirated content in their respective industries for a certain amount of time, this effect was arguably caused by the well-integrated user experience that they were able to offer to the paying members of their platforms.

 In fact, the implementation of DRM itself more than likely increases the motivation for piracy, and decreases the amount of legal purchases.
 This is because DRM discourages the legitimate buyer, but does nothing significant to stop illegal copying and distribution.
 Many works that are distributed online bundled with DRM software can easily be purchased in other digital or non-digital formats that do not have DRM, and can easily be copied.
 Moreover, there are many ways to decrypt DRM protected files, or to "extract" the protected content through methods like stream-ripping.
 In addition, there exists a fair amount of empirical evidence, which shows that many users are more likely to purchase digital media content when it is DRM-free.